 Verbal approval doesn’t count.
 Get it in writing, save the email, and keep the approval letter with your closing documents.
 If you ever sell, the next owner will need it.

 The communities below are organized geographically.
-Each card lists the management company, ARB contact, typical approved palette direction, and a field-tested note from our submission experience.
+Each card lists the management company, ARB contact, typical approved palette direction, our field-tested note, and the next step we recommend specifically for that community.
 Phone numbers and websites change — verify before submitting.

 Mediterranean, traditional, and coastal estate homes — mostly stucco.
 Strict architectural standards.